Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Creating Blended Spectra

 We simulate a host's intensity profile by creating a pixel grid and use the S\'ersic profile to determine the average intensity at each pixel.
 Since we only care about the host's light profile in the direction of the transient, we model each host as a circle with a half-light radius equal to the DLR.

 We then apply a Gaussian convolution to the pixel grid to account for atmospheric seeing.
+We use a 1,200 x 1,200 pixel grid with each pixel set to 1\% of the host--transient separation, a scale where the calculated flux fraction is invariant with small variations in pixel size.
 The method is identical to that described in Section \ref{SNe FF}.
 We centre the fibre on the transient location and calculate the fraction of flux in the fibre.
-The results of this process are shown in Fig. \ref{extended}.
+Examples of this process are shown in Fig. \ref{extended}.
+We see much more significant flux loss than for the SNe.

-We see much more significant flux loss than for the SNe as discussed in Section \ref{gmag effect}.
-We use a 1,200 x 1,200 pixel grid with each pixel set to 1\% of the host--transient separation, where the flux fraction is consistent as pixel size is subject to small variations.

 The 4MOST ETC cannot simultaneously account for both extended and point sources in a simulated observation.
 This is why we account for fibre losses and seeing effects ourselves, prior to passing the blended spectrum to the ETC. We provide the blended spectrum as being a flat illumination source with brightness measured in magnitudes per square arcsecond to prevent the ETC from reapplying any observational effects like seeing.